-The quality of the views to the settlement of Kenton or the countryside as identified in Figure? and Appendix 2 should be safeguarded in any future development.
-Development with the foreground or middle ground of these views should not have a significant adverse impact on the quality of the view and should, wherever possible, contribute positively to the existing composition of the natural built elements.
+The quality of the views to the settlement of Kenton or the countryside as identified in Figure 12A and Appendix 2 should be respected in new development.
+Development with the foreground or middle ground of these views should not have a significant adverse impact on the quality of the view and should, wherever possible, contribute positively to the existing composition of the natural and built elements.
 Developments within these views should not be overly intrusive, unsightly or prominent to the detriment of the view as a whole, or to the landmarks within that view.